Liudmyla-Hraiv/Auto-Playwright-TypeScript/README.md

+Сheck header's && footer's components
+Сheck price velue
+Сheck screenshots
-with check header's&footer's components with check price velue whith check screenshots with Page Object Model
+Page Object Model
 For Chrome and Firefox

 For starting tests on the Bash use: